orbtl-ai/DebrisScan/README.md

 To install Docker, [follow the instructions for your operating here](https://www.docker.com/products/docker-desktop/).

 ### Step 2: Download this Repo with Git
-To download the codebase you need to "clone" this repo to your local computer with the following command:
+To download the DebrisScan codebase you need to "clone" this repo to your local computer with the following command:
 ```bash
 git clone https://github.com/orbtl-ai/DebrisScan.git
 ```

 ### Step 3: Build and Run DebrisScan with Docker
-Once downloaded, navigate into the DebrisScan folder and execute the following command:
+Once downloaded, navigate into the DebrisScan folder and execute the following command from the root directory to simultaneously download the needed software dependencies, build, configure, and run the entire app:
 ```bash
 docker compose up --build
 ```